-Insights from market intelligence tools – specifically product intelligence – can significantly influence a business’s product development process.
+Insights from market intelligence – specifically product intelligence – can significantly influence a business’s product development process.
 It can help you understand what features customers appreciate, what problems they face and what needs are unmet, enabling you to design products that better cater to your customers’ needs.

 Educating marketing and sales

-By providing insights into what channels your customers use, what messaging resonates with them and what their buying journey looks like, market intelligence tools can play a key role in guiding your marketing and sales strategies.
+By providing insights into what channels your customers use, what messaging resonates with them and what their buying journey looks like, market intelligence can play a key role in guiding your marketing and sales strategies.

 Improving customer service

 To enhance your customer service you first need to understand your customers’ experiences, pain points and expectations.
-Market intelligence tools can shed light on them all, and also illuminate parts of your customer service flow that are in need of improvement.
+Market intelligence can shed light on them all, and also illuminate parts of your customer service flow that are in need of improvement.

 Adjusting pricing strategy